shipgirlproject/Shoukaku/README.md

       link.disconnect();
     });
     link.player.on('voiceClose', (reason) => {
-      console.log(reason);
+      // Make sure you log the reason because it may be an error. console.log(reason);

       // There is no more reason for us to do anything so lets just clean up in voiceClose event